vaimo/composer-patches/README.md

 Simple patches plugin for Composer.
 Applies a patch from a local or remote file to any package required with composer.

-_The information about applied patches on local installed project will be only kept in the installed.json._
+_The information about applied patches on local installed project will be kept in the installed.json (simple boolean flag for patched packages will be also included when running composer update command)_

 ## Enabling patching for a project